cryptopunksnotdead/punkbase/README.md

 Hash.define( Address, Integer )
 ```

+Note: For type-safe array, hash tables and more in ruby see [`s6ruby/safestruct` »](<https://github.com/s6ruby/safestruct>).

-and so on and so forth.
+And so on and so forth.
 What's your idea / pragma?